JonJagger/cyber-dojo/readme.txt

 :visible_filenames
   The names of the text files that will be visible in the browser's editor at startup.
 Each of these files must exist in the directory.
-  The filename cyberdojo.sh must be present, either as a visible filename or a hidden filename.
-This is because cyberdojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running the tests.
-You can write any actions in the cyberdojo.sh file but clearly any programs it tries to run must be installed on the server.
+  The filename cyber-dojo.sh must be present, either as a :visible_filename or a :hidden_filename.
+This is because cyber-dojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running the tests.
+You can write any actions in the cyber-dojo.sh file but clearly any programs it tries to run must be installed on the server.
-  For example, if cyberdojo.sh runs gcc to compile C files then gcc has to be installed.
-If cyberdojo.sh runs javac to compile java files then javac has to be installed.
+  For example, if cyber-dojo.sh runs gcc to compile C files then gcc has to be installed.
+If cyber-dojo.sh runs javac to compile java files then javac has to be installed.

 :hidden_filenames